bheimbu/evolutionary_ecology/docs/source/second_week.rst

   - Remember to create a new subfolder named **T1_A4** in the folder **T1**.

 .. attention::
-  There is no 18S sequence available for Carabodes femoralis, use the 18S sequence of Carabodes subarcticus.
-For Platynothrus peltifer, three 18S sequences are available, download the sequence with the accession number ``EF091422``.
+  There is no 18S sequence available for *Carabodes femoralis*, use the 18S sequence of *Carabodes subarcticus*.
+For *Platynothrus peltifer*, three 18S sequences are available, download the sequence with the accession number ``EF091422``.

 .. tip::
-  In general: If two or more sequences are available for a species, always choose the longest sequence.
+  A rule of thumb: If two or more sequences are available for a species, always choose the longest sequence.

 **T1_A5**